mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 - Works anywhere - Gmail, Outlook, Apple Mail, even your phone
 - Works with attachments - PDFs, images, spreadsheets all processed
 - Works with email threads - understands context from conversation history
+- **PDF Export** - any response can be converted to PDF, or use pdf@ to export content directly

 As simple as it sounds, MXtoAI is very powerful.
 If you spend more than 10 minutes a day reading, understanding, or responding to emails, MXtoAI can probably save you time and mental energy.
 Whether you're dealing with work emails, personal correspondence, or staying informed, there's likely a use case that fits your daily routine.
+Plus, any content generated can be exported as a professional PDF for sharing, printing, or archiving.
 Here are some use-cases you can use it for.

 ## 📧 Daily Email Management